IGNOU Projects

 1) The Project’s Title

-The title of the project should make it abundantly apparent what it is and what it will entail.
+The title of the project should make it abundantly clear what it is and what it will entail.
 It should be brief, succinct, and exact in its presentation.
-It is advised that the subject be pertinent to your line of work.
+You should ensure that the subject is relevant to your line of work.

 2) Direction